-When an investor reaches age 50, the portfolio begins to pare back exposure to credit, interest rate and inflation risks by purchasing investments in the Short-Term Bond Fund (categorized in a market sector of a similar name) and the Inflation-Linked Bond Fund (categorized in a market sector called Inflation-Protected Assets).
+The fixed income portion of the Nuveen Lifecycle Index Funds is initially allocated to core fixed income.
+When an investor reaches age 50, the portfolio begins to pare back exposure to credit, interest rate and inflation risks by purchasing investments in the Short-Term Bond Index Fund (categorized in a market sector of a similar name) and the Inflation-Linked Bond Fund (categorized in a market sector called Inflation-Protected Assets).

-The Nuveen Lifecycle Funds will continue to increase their fixed income allocations deep into retirement, while decreasing equities.
+The Nuveen Lifecycle Index Funds will continue to increase their fixed income allocations deep into retirement, while decreasing equities.
 The Target Date Multi-Asset Team has evaluated the post retirement period, particularly the latter two-decade period, finding that an increase in short-term fixed income provides the greatest benefit to aging investors.
 The short-term fixed income allocation thus increases from 10% reached 10 years after retirement, to 30% to be reached at 30 years after retirement.
 The benefits include:

-- Significant diversification from equities - Lower duration (thus reducing sensitivity to changes in interest rates) - Relatively attractive expected yields and lower volatility (generating high riskadjusted returns) - · Historically little downside risk
+- Significant diversification from equities - Lower duration (thus reducing sensitivity to changes in interest rates) - Relatively attractive expected yields and lower volatility (generating high riskadjusted returns) - Historically little downside risk

-In contrast, diversified fixed income (comprised of core, core plus, high yield, emerging markets debt, and non-U.S.) maintains an allocation of 40% reached 10 years after retirement for the latter two decades.
+In contrast, core fixed income maintains an allocation of 40% reached 10 years after retirement for the latter two decades.
 Inflation-protected fixed income investments reach an allocation of 10% ten years post retirement and remain there until the funds reach their final landing point 30 years post retirement.
 This static allocation provides inflation hedging benefits while not taking on excessive duration (e.g., interest rate) risk.

-The changing composition of fixed income investments from early periods of saving through retirement reflects investors' greater need for interest-rate and inflation protection and seeks to provide stability of returns for investors as they approach retirement and during their retirement years.
-The Nuveen Lifecycle Funds' fixed-income glidepath is shown below in Exhibit 13.
+The changing composition of fixed-income investments from early periods of saving through retirement reflects investors' greater need for interest-rate and inflation protection and seeks to provide stability of returns for investors as they approach retirement and during their retirement years.
+The Nuveen Lifecycle Index Funds fixed-income glidepath is shown below: